-For Todd Harris, completing his MPAS in 2020 and then starting as a physician assistant at CaroMont Regional Medical Center in Gastonia, N.C. plants a long-awaited milestone on his journey toward a fulfilling career in health care.
+For Todd Harris, completing his MPAS in 2020 and then starting as a physician associate at CaroMont Regional Medical Center in Gastonia, N.C. plants a long-awaited milestone on his journey toward a fulfilling career in health care.

 “Health care was something I decided on when I was 14 or 15, and I got more focused on my academics,” Harris explains.
 “I wanted to be able to treat more patients, especially those who spoke Spanish, so I double-majored in Biology and Spanish in college and studied abroad in Spain [for fluency].”
 His prescience turned out to be a gamechanger for him almost immediately.